How Do You Know If You Have Fatty Liver?August 13, 2018

 As good as exercise is for the cardiovascular system, those with hyperthyroidism should avoid exercise that increases heart rate.
 It is quite dangerous to exercise in this state and can cause very rapid heart rate, palpitations and lead to heart failure.

-Bottom Line: Intense exercise during untreated thyroid disease can worsen your symptoms, put more strain on your thyroid and other body systems, and hinder fat burning.
+Bottom Line: Intense exercise during untreated thyroid disease can worsen your symptoms.
+It can also put more strain on your thyroid and other body systems, and hinder fat burning.

 Light-intensity exercise, including flexibility/balance training – like an easy evening stroll, restorative yoga – can typically be safe.